-- The main URL includes a keyword phrase but is too long to type quickly, so a shorter, cryptic one is utilised and maybe is also used on business cards and letter heads.
+- The main URL includes a keyword phrase but is too long to type quickly, so a shorter, cryptic one is utilised and maybe is also used on business cards and letterheads.

 There are also misguided reasons for doing this, including;

-- Having multiple domains pointing to the same location in the hope that the search engines will be duped into indexing ALL of them as different content, giving you lots of top rankings under different domains.
+- Having multiple domains pointing to the same location in the hope that the search engines will be duped into indexing ALL of them as different content, gives you lots of top rankings under different domains.

-A well planned seo audit checklist will ask this question “How many domains do you have, and where are they pointed?”…
+A well-planned SEO audit checklist will ask this question “How many domains do you have, and where are they pointed?”…

-Search engines hate duplicated content with a passion… but their automated spiders and bots cannot determine which category YOU fall into – uninformed and innocent of intent, or deliberately and knowingly manipulative.
+Search engines hate duplicate content with a passion… but their automated spiders and bots cannot determine which category YOU fall into – uninformed and innocent of intent, or deliberately and knowingly manipulative.
 So all sites who transgress can expect to be treated equally.
 And yes, you can be banned from the SE indexes for getting it wrong!

-The search engines do not give out many guidelines – in fact they are all very coy about giving too information much away.
+The search engines do not give out many guidelines – in fact, they are all very coy about giving too information much away.
 However, when they do make a statement by way of guidelines, regardless of how politely it is worded, you had best sit up and take notice because they are really, really serious about it!

 Google Guidelines on Multiple Domains

 In the case of Google, their Webmaster Guidelines are unambiguous!
 E.g. on this page;

 - https://developers.google.com/search/docs/essentials – Google are quite clear on this;